Stabilized Neural Differential Equations for Learning Dynamics with Explicit Constraints: Results

-\Cref{fig:double_pendulum}(a,b) shows that while initially SNDE only marginally outperforms vanilla NODE in terms of the relative error of the state, the longer term relative error in energy is substantially larger for NODE than for SNDE.
-A certain relative error in state is in fact unavoidable for chaotic systems.
+\Cref{fig:double_pendulum}(a-b) shows that, while initially the SNODE only marginally outperforms the vanilla NODE in terms of the relative error of the state, the longer term relative error in energy is substantially larger for NODE than for SNODE.
+A certain relative error in state is indeed unavoidable for chaotic systems.

 In addition to predicting individual trajectories of the double pendulum, we also consider an additional important task: learning the invariant measure of this chaotic system.
-This can be motivated in rough analogy to climate predictions, where one also focuses on long-term prediction of the invariant measure of the system, as opposed to predicting individual trajectories in the sense of weather forecasting, which must break down after a short time due to the highly chaotic underlying dynamics.
-With an analogy to hybrid models of the Earth's climate, we choose a slightly different training strategy than before, namely a hybrid setup in line with the UDE approach mentioned above, in which the dynamics of the first arm $\ddot \theta_1$ are known, while the dynamics of the second arm $\ddot \theta_2$ are inferred from data.
+This can be motivated by analogy with climate predictions, where one also focuses on long-term prediction of the invariant measure of the system, as opposed to predicting individual trajectories in the sense of weather forecasting, which must break down after a short time due to the highly chaotic underlying dynamics.
+Motivated by hybrid models of the Earth's climate \citep{gelbrecht2023differentiable,shen2023differentiable}, we choose a slightly different training strategy than before, namely a hybrid setup in line with the UDE approach mentioned above.
+In particular, the dynamics of the first arm $\ddot \theta_1$ are assumed known, while the dynamics of the second arm $\ddot \theta_2$ are learned from data.
 We train on a \emph{single trajectory} of duration 60 seconds with $\Delta t = 0.05$.
-For each model, we then integrate ten trajectories of duration one hour -- far longer than the observed data -- each with initial conditions drawn from the same invariant set.
-An invariant measure is estimated from each long trajectory (see \cref{app:invariant_measure} ) and compared with the ground truth via the Hellinger distance.
+For each trained model, we then integrate ten trajectories of duration one hour -- far longer than the observed data.
+An invariant measure is estimated from each long trajectory (see \cref{app:invariant_measure}) and compared with the ground truth using the Hellinger distance.

-\Cref{fig:double_pendulum}(c) shows that as we set $\gamma$ to non-zero values, the accuracy in learning the double pendulum's invariant measure increases dramatically due to stabilization, demonstrating that the `climate' of this system is captured much more accurately by SNDE than by NODE.
+\Cref{fig:double_pendulum}(c) shows that, as $\gamma$ is increased, our ability to accurately learn the double pendulum's invariant measure increases dramatically due to stabilization, demonstrating that the ``climate'' of this system is captured much more accurately by the SNDE than by the NDE baseline.